David-davidlxl/Lobsterpincer-Spectator-For-RPi/README.md

 To use the main program, "lobsterpincer_spectator.py" (in "LobsterpincerSpectatorForRPi"):

-1. Connect Raspberry Pi to a Bluetooth speaker, open the app on your phone (that turns your phone into an IP camera), mount the phone on some kind of physical structure (such as a [phone holder](https://www.amazon.com/dp/B0B9N41MCS?ref=ppx_yo2ov_dt_b_product_details&th=1)), and edit the `IMAGE_SOURCE` variable in "capture_and_label_img.py" (see step 1 of the data-collection procedure above).
+1. Connect Raspberry Pi to a Bluetooth speaker, open the app on your phone (that turns your phone into an IP camera), mount the phone on some kind of physical structure, and edit the `IMAGE_SOURCE` variable in "capture_and_label_img.py" (see step 1 of the data-collection procedure above).

 2. Edit the `FULL_FEN_OF_STARTING_POSITION`, `A1_POS`, and `BOARD_CORNERS` variables in "capture_and_label_img.py" (feel free to edit other variables as well, but these three are generally the most relevant to the user).